 The theater department's activities also emphasize its interdisciplinarity.

 Whatever the focus of a play or performance, theater students are encouraged to explore it as a way of better understanding the world around us.

-Students in any major may also earn a certificate from one of the College's innovative interdisciplinary centers.
+Students in any major may also earn a certificate from one of four of the College's five innovative interdisciplinary centers.
 Requirements for the certificate programs include a challenging combination of coursework, in-depth research and a funded summer internship in the U.S. or abroad.
-The four centers are:
+The four centers granting certificates are:

 Email Donna Holman, Administrative Asssitant